 The building, located at 158 Ridge Road, was originally built for the newly constructed Cottage Hospital as a nurse’s residence.
-Cottage Hospital (now the Henry Ford Medical Center) was built in 1928 and was designed by the renowned firm of Stratton and Snyder.
+Cottage Hospital (now the Henry Ford Medical Center) was built in 1928 and was designed by the renowned Boston firm of Stevens & Lee.

 The nurses’ residence, a separate building from the hospital, was the brainchild of Helen Hall Newberry Joy – daughter of Helen Handy Newberry and John Stoughton Newberry, and wife of Henry Bourne Joy.
-Ms. Newberry donated the funds so the dormitory could be built for the 20 nurses who would reside there at any one time.
-A grand opening took place in June 1930, and the residence became known as Newberry House.
+Ms. Newberry donated the funds so the dormitory, with housing for 30, could be a comfortable facility for the entire nursing staff and “domestic help”.
+A grand opening took place in February 1930, and the residence became known as Newberry House.

 The superb 10,000 sq ft three-story residence is a superb Georgian Colonial style design.
 Its symmetrical design, intricate brickwork, and perfect proportions is down to the creative skills of architect Raymond Carey.

 Raymond Carey was a prominent architect in Grosse Pointe Farms, designing many luxurious homes during the era of substantial growth in the community.